hjjg200/telescribe/README.md

 ## Components

 - **Data Decimation:** For compressing all the monitoring data into a set of the most relevant and concise data
-- **Assymetric Encryption:** To securely interact with each other without worries of others eavesdropping
-- **Hybrid Encryption:** Due to the limit of data length of RSA encryption, it first encrypts data with a key that is randomly generated at every instance using AES.
-Secondly, it encrypts the AES key with the given RSA public key.
+- **Asymmetric Encryption:** App also uses ECC to simultaenously create master secret for symmertic encryption.
+- **Symmetric Encryption:** App uses AES 256 GCM to encrypt and decrypt packets.
+Each encrypted packet includes a nonce and encrypted data.
-- **Port Forwarding:** HTTP and telescribe servers run on a random port bound only to 127.0.0.1 and the main controller forwards connections to a relevant port, http or telescribe.
+- **Port Forwarding:** HTTP runs on a random port that is only bound to 127.0.0.1.
+The main listener recognizes the protocol for each connection and it forwards to HTTP if it is an HTTP request and calls Telescribe methods if it is a relevant request.
 - **Monitoring:** A telescribe client uses files such as `/proc/stat` and `/proc/meminfo` to analyze the current status of the machine
-- **Private Key Signing:** A telescribe server has its own private key to sign data that must not be modified.
-And the client stores the public key fingerprints of the servers and use them to identify the servers and the data they give.
+- **Private Key Signing:** App uses ECDSA P256 to sign and verify packets from clients and servers.
+A telescribe server has its own private key to sign data that must not be modified.
+And the client stores the public keys of the servers and use them to verify the servers and the data they give.
-- **Packet Packing:** For packing data to send.
-It puts a varint at the start of a packet to notify the length of the whole data.
+- **Packet Packing:** Each packet has a record header and several varints to hint the app how many bytes to read.
 - **Gob Encoding:** To serialize the monitored data and cache them as files.
+- **~~Hybrid Encryption:~~**(removed) Due to the limit of data length of RSA encryption, it first encrypts data with a key that is randomly generated at every instance using AES.
+Secondly, it encrypts the AES key with the given RSA public key.

 ## TODO

 Telescribe is currently at alpha stage.
 When all of the followings get done, it will be its beta stage.

-1. Better handling of responses and requests
+1. ~~Better handling of responses and requests~~
+1. ~~Elliptic curve encryption~~
 1. Putting static data into binary
-1. Elliptic curve encryption
 1. I/O monitoring
 1. Disk monitoring
 1. Per-process monitoring